While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 If you have a small budget, get yourself a paid theme.
 You will thank me later.
 With a paid theme you have a lot more options to choose from.
 Free themes limit your options.

 One favorite theme is the Divi Theme.
 It’s easy to customize and you can make it look however you want it.
 It’s a little slower than GeneratePress for example.
 Right now I run my blog on GeneratePress and I’m very happy about it.
-To create customized pages I use the Divi Builder (is included in the Divi Theme).
+To create customized pages I use the Divi Builder included in the Divi Theme).
 Before I purchased GeneratePress recently, I bought the DiviTheme.

 I use the Divi Builder from the Divi Theme on my GeneratePress here on CitySeaCountry.